End of road for Honda Brio in India

-Japanese carmaker Honda has stopped production of its entry-level hatchback Brio in India, cutting short the vehicle's over seventeen-year long stint in the country.
+Japanese carmaker Honda has stopped production of its entry-level hatchback Brio in India, cutting short the vehicle's over 7-year long stint in the country.

 Honda Cars India, the company's wholly-owned subsidiary, plans to maximise sales and visibility of its compact sedan Amaze which would now be its entry-level offering in the Indian market.